lsst-dm/dbb_buffmngrs_endpoint/doc/lsst.dbb.buffmngrs.endpoint/get-started.rst

 .. note::

-   While it may look like an uncessary burden, it gives you a great flexibility in creating a DBB endpoint buffer manager and also ensures that potential catastrophic failuers of one component won't affect the others.
+   While it may look like an unnecessary burden, it gives you a great flexibility in creating a DBB endpoint buffer manager and also ensures that potential catastrophic failures of one component won't affect the others.

 Assuming that the configuration files for the Finder and the Ingester (``finder.yaml`` and ``ingester.yaml`` respectively) are in